RuFeeOh/EZ-Analyze-Repository/README.md

 Exceedance fractions are calculated by sorting all the sample data by date and taking the 6 (six) most recent samples and running the exceedance fraction formula on those 6.

+Note: EF recomputation is performed server-side by a Cloud Function on writes to `exposureGroups`.
+Clients cannot set `LatestExceedanceFraction` or `ExceedanceFractionHistory`; Firestore rules enforce this and only the function updates those fields.

 ## Pages

 ### Data